-Thousands later turned out for a funeral for the victims, whose corpses, shrouded in white and Egyptian flags, were carried on fire engines through chanting crowds.
+Later, thousands turned out at a funeral for the victims, whose corpses, shrouded in white and Egyptian flags, were carried on fire engines through chanting crowds.

 Crowds torched a bus belonging to a tourism company, saying its employees had made pro-Islamist salutes, and then ransacked a supermarket believed to belong to Muslim Brotherhood sympathisers.

 "The Muslim Brotherhood is an international terrorist organisation.
-They are responsible for what happened in Mansoura," said Hamada Arafat, a school teacher.
+They are responsible for what happened in Mansoura," said teacher Hamada Arafat.